Foxwarren Park: History

 Charles Buxton, brewer, philanthropist and politician, was also an amateur architect.
 Having rented a range of properties around the growing village of Weybridge in the 1850s, he purchased the site for Foxwarren Park in 1855.
 He was heavily involved in the design of the new house, working with Frederick Barnes, known more for his designs for railway stations, particularly in Norfolk.
 The style is described as "harsh Victorian Gothic".

 The house has been suggested as the inspiration for E. H. Shepard's illustrations of Toad Hall in Kenneth Grahame's book, The Wind in the Willows.
 The claim has also been made for Hardwick House and Mapledurham House in Oxfordshire, and Fawley Court in Buckinghamshire.

 The house was acquired by Alfred Ezra in 1919, who owned it until his death in 1955.
 He was an enthusiastic breeder of birds and created a large private collection of rare birds and animals on the estate.
 From in 1939 the journal Forest and Outdoors praised it as "probably the finest (private zoo) in the world"; in which state it had been since 1920 and remained so until the following year.
 It hosted the known last pair of pink-headed ducks.

 During World War II, the estate hosted research facilities of engineering firm Vickers for Operation Chastise: development of Barnes Wallis's bouncing bomb.

-In the 1950s, the house and estate was owned by Hannah Weinstein's Sapphire Films which built a castle in the deer park and used it as the location for the successful TV series, The Adventures of Robin Hood starring Richard Greene. a not dissimilar show, The Adventures of Sir Lancelot, also used it as a location.
+In the late 1950s, the house and estate was owned by Hannah Weinstein's Sapphire Films which built a castle in the deer park and used it as the location for the successful TV series, The Adventures of Robin Hood starring Richard Greene. a similar show, The Adventures of Sir Lancelot, also used it as a location.
 Weinstein commissioned writers who had been blacklisted in the US as communists and this exile community included Christina Stead, who had a cottage in the grounds.

 In 1978, the house was used as the main location for the horror movie, The Comeback.